Cost Volume Pyramid Based Depth Inference for Multi-View Stereo: Abstract

 \section{Abstract}

-We propose a cost volume based neural network for depth inference from multi-view images.~We demonstrate that building a~\emph{cost volume pyramid} in a coarse-to-fine manner instead of constructing a cost volume at a fixed resolution leads to a compact, lightweight network and allows us inferring high resolution depth maps to achieve better reconstruction results.~To this end, a cost volume based on uniform sampling of fronto-parallel planes across entire depth range is first built at the coarsest resolution of an image.
-Given current depth estimate, new cost volumes are constructed iteratively on the pixelwise depth residual to perform depth map refinement.
-While sharing similar insight with~\emph{Point-MVSNet} as predicting and refining depth iteratively, we show that working on~\emph{cost volume pyramid} can lead to a more compact, yet efficient network structure compared with the~\emph{Point-MVSNet} on 3D points.~We further provide detailed analyses of relation between (residual) depth sampling and image resolution, which serves as a principle for building compact~\emph{cost volume pyramid}.~Experimental results on benchmark datasets show that our model can perform 6\emph{x} faster and~has similar performance as state-of-the-art methods.
+We propose a cost volume-based neural network for depth inference from multi-view images.~We demonstrate that building a~\emph{cost volume pyramid} in a coarse-to-fine manner instead of constructing a cost volume at a fixed resolution leads to a compact, lightweight network and allows us inferring high resolution depth maps to achieve better reconstruction results.~To this end, we first build a cost volume based on uniform sampling of fronto-parallel planes across the entire depth range at the coarsest resolution of an image.
+Then, given current depth estimate, we construct new cost volumes iteratively on the pixelwise depth residual to perform depth map refinement.
+While sharing similar insight with~\emph{Point-MVSNet} as predicting and refining depth iteratively, we show that working on~\emph{cost volume pyramid} can lead to a more compact, yet efficient network structure compared with the~\emph{Point-MVSNet} on 3D points.~We further provide detailed analyses of the relation between (residual) depth sampling and image resolution, which serves as a principle for building compact~\emph{cost volume pyramid}.~Experimental results on benchmark datasets show that our model can perform 6\emph{x} faster and~has similar performance as state-of-the-art methods.
+Code is available at \url{https://github.com/JiayuYANG/CVP-MVSNet}.